Furkanzmc/qtws-2025-great-migration/slides.md

 ---

-# What is the problem we are trying to solve?
+# What are the problems we are trying to solve?

-- Reduce code bloat
+- Code bloat
-- Improve productivity
+- Developer productivity
-- Make our system more configurable
+- System inflexibility
+- Developer focused GUI development

 <!--
 - The goal is to make sure that we are not constrained by our architecture, and UX can go crazy with whatever they want to do.
 -->

+---

+# What are we trying to achieve?

+- Maximum freedom for designing new user experiences
+- Make our system more configurable

+---
+layout: center
+---

+# What this looks like in practice...

 ---
 layout: center